 Heat dutch oven to 350 degrees and spread apples evenly on the bottom.
 Add pecan pie pieces and dot with butter pieces before pouring prepared cake batter on top.
 Place eight to 10 briquettes on the bottom of the oven and 16 briquettes on top of the lid and bake for 40 to 50 minutes.
 While baking, blend cream cheese, butter, confectionary sugar, and almond extract until smooth.
 Remove cobbler and serve with a dollop of topping.

-With these incredible recipes, your next fall camping trip will be one your family will never want to forget.
+With these incredible recipes, your next fall camping trip will be one your family will never want to forget — even if it’s in the backyard by your pool.
+When you stay home, using the oven in your kitchen can make these recipes even tastier.